-In April 2019, the GM iTHRIVE team leading the transformation of children’s services in Greater Manchester welcomed me to the team as Arts and Mental Health Innovation Programme Manager.
-The purpose of today’s blog is to share our first newsletter (follows below), circulated today to GM iTHRIVE’s Community of Practice.
+In April 2019, the GM iTHRIVE team leading the transformation of children’s services in Greater Manchester established the Arts and Mental Health Innovation Programme.
+The purpose of this blog is to share our first newsletter (follows below), circulated today to GM iTHRIVE’s Community of Practice.

 Before I joined the team and with a view to facilitating cross-sector partnerships between the health and cultural sectors, I was preparing myself for the need to temper my enthusiasm, and accept that I would commonly encounter barriers and feel frustrated when doors did not open as easily as we might have liked.
 However, I am happy to report that 6 months in, this has not been my experience; doors have opened, and usually there are plenty of people standing on the other side, hands outstretched.
 This is testament to the long history of arts in health – worldwide, in the EU region, and particularly in Manchester.
 Lime Arts has resided at Manchester Children’s Hospital since 1973, and Arts for Health at Manchester Metropolitan University is the longest established organisation of its sort, with specialism in research, advocacy and development across the UK and internationally.

 This week, the WHO launched their report on arts and health: What is the evidence on the role of the arts in improving health and well-being?
 A scoping review (2019)

 Thanks for reading.
 If you would like to subscribe to this newsletter which follows below, please sign up here: https://implementingthrive.us19.list-manage.com/subscribe?u=fedc531fccb82642add874e3c&id=1fdae60bf2

 Welcome to this special edition of the GM i-THRIVE newsletter, focusing on our Arts & Mental Health Innovation programme.